-That’s why NaviGate Prepared collaborated with the experts at SIGMA Threat Management Associates to develop a software platform designed to guide and support threat assessment teams through the threat assessment process as schools work to create cultures of safety, respect and emotional support.
+That’s why NaviGate Prepared has developed a software platform based on the leading threat assessment models, designed to guide and support teams through the threat assessment process as schools work to create cultures of safety, respect and emotional support.

-Alignment with the federally recommended model created by SIGMA
+Alignment with the federally recommended model for threat assessment

 Streamlined documentation and reporting